remyblok/PowerPlatformConnectors/tools/paconn-cli/README.md

 ```
 Arguments
-   --api-def     : Location for the Open API definition JSON document.
+    --api-def -d            : Location of the Open API definition JSON document.
-   --api-prop    : Location for the API properties JSON document.
+    --api-prop -p           : Location of the API properties JSON document.
-   --env -e      : Power Platform environment GUID.
+    --env -e                : Power Platform environment ID.
-   --icon        : Location for the icon file.
+    --icon -i               : Location for the icon file.
+    --overwrite-settings -w : Overwrite the existing settings file.
+    --pau -u                : Power Platform URL.
+    --pav -v                : Power Platform api version.
     --script -x             : Location for the script file.
-   --pau -u      : Power Platform URL.
-   --pav -v      : Power Platform API version.
     --secret -r             : The OAuth2 client secret for the connector.
     --settings -s           : A settings file containing required parameters.
-                   When a settings file is specified some command
+When a settings file
-                   line parameters are ignored.
+                              is specified some commandline parameters are ignored.
+    --username -n           : Username of the account you want to login to.
+Otherwise last logged in
+                              account will be used.
 ```
 ### Update an Existing Custom Connector